 It is also beneficial to stock up on any over-the-counter post-operative medications such as acetaminophen and anti-inflammatories as well as any prescription medications you normally take.
 Dr. Hommen will likely recommend the use of 325 mg strength acetylsalicylic acid (Aspirin or Ecotrin) for 4 weeks after surgery (if you are not allergic).
 Additionally, a few opioid pills may be prescribed after surgery which you will need to fill in a pharmacy after surgery.

-Make your house crutch-friendly:
+Make your house crutch or walker-friendly: